pubkey/rxdb/docs-src/orm.md

 ## attachment-methods

 Attachment-methods are defined collection-wide.
-They can be called on the RxAttachemnts of the RxDocuments of the collection.
+They can be called on the RxAttachments of the RxDocuments of the collection.

 ```javascript
 const heroes = await myDatabase.addCollections({